Purpose of the Association

 Networking

-We collaborate within various networks for peace education in Germany.
-Together with Act for Transformation, we carry out different projects focused on peace education.
-We are actively involved in the campaign for the right to asylum for conscientious objectors, coordinated by Connection e.V. and internationally supported by various Quaker organizations.
+With act for transformation, we organise various peace education projects in Germany and the South Caucasus.
+We are actively involved in the campaign for a right to asylum for conscientious objectors, which is coordinated by connection e.V. and internationally with various Quaker organisations.

 International Quaker Office Berlin